vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Friday 2026-03-20, I skipped all exercises so that I could fit in an administrative trip in the late morning / early afternoon.

+## 2026-03-22: skipped all exercises

+On Sunday 2026-03-22, I skipped all exercises so that I could make a trip to Trader Joe's in the early afternoon and do meal prep later in the evening.
+While I could still have hit hand gripper exercises in, I decided to do periodic writing practice in the time I would normally do hand gripper exercises, and since there's an overlap in the muscles exercised, it made sense to skip hand gripper exercises.